ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * You can sell the impact that successful candidates will make.

-* You can offer meaningful equity ownership in the company and thus the ability to share in the upside of the company s success.
+* You can offer meaningful equity ownership in the company and thus the ability to share in the upside of the company's success.

 Here are some practical tips for leveraging these advantages: